Shimon Peres: Labor in opposition (1996–1999)

-Minister of Regional Cooperation in a Labor-led government (1999–2001)
+Minister of Regional Cooperation (1999–2001)

-Ehud Barak was elected prime minister and formed a government in 1999.
-Barak appointed Peres (who was seen as a political rival of the new prime minister) to the minor post of minister of regional cooperation.
+In 1999, Ehud Barak was elected prime minister and formed a Labor-lead government.
+He appointed Peres (who was seen as a political rival of Barak) to the minor post of minister of regional cooperation.
 The position was vaguely defined, being expected to be tasked with advancing economic and political ties between Israel and the Arab world.
 The position also did not come with any government funding.
 Peres accepted the relatively low-ranked position reluctantly.

-For nearly all of time in this position, Peres was not given a major role in the government.
+For nearly all of time in this position Peres was sidelined, finding himself disallowed from playing a major role within the government.

-On 1 November 2000, amid the Second Intifada, Peres met in the Gaza Strip with Arafat on behalf of the Israeli government, and the two agreed to terms of a truce in the early hours of the next morning.
+On 1 November 2000, amid the Second Intifada, Peres met in the Gaza Strip with Arafat on behalf of the Israeli government.
+The two agreed to terms of a truce in the early hours of the following morning.

-After the resignation of Ezer Weizman, Peres ran in the 2000 Israeli presidential election, seeking to be elected by members of the Knesset to a seven-year term as Israel's president, a ceremonial head of state position which usually authorizes the selection of Prime Minister.
+After the resignation of Ezer Weizman, Peres ran in the 2000 Israeli presidential election, seeking to be elected by members of the Knesset to a seven-year term as Israel's president (a ceremonial head of state position which usually authorizes the selection of Prime Minister).
 However, he lost to Likud candidate Moshe Katsav.
-Katsav's victory was attributed in part to evidence that Peres planned to use the position to support the increasingly unpopular peace processes of the government of Ehud Barak.

-Peres' defeat was considered a significant upset, as he had been thought to be heavily favored to win the Knesset vote.
-The editorial board of the Los Angeles Times wrote that his defeat appeared to be the end of Peres', "distinguished political career".
+Katsav's victory was regarded to be in reaction to the perceived indications that Peres intended to use the presidency to provide his support to the increasingly unpopular peace processes that Barak's government was pursuing.
+His defeat was considered a significant upset, as he had been regarded as a heavy front-runner to win the Knesset vote.
+The editorial board of the Los Angeles Times wrote that his defeat appeared to spell the end of Peres' long political career.